 Park, S., & Yun, G. (2010).
 Consumer reviews on retail Web sites as a Marketing and Social Phenomenon.
 In M. Eastin, T. Daugherty, & N. M. Burns (Eds.), Handbook of Research on Digital Media and Advertising (pp. 194-211).
 Hershey, PA: IGI Global.

 Park, S., McSweeney, J., & Yun, G. (2009).
 Intervention of eating disorder symptomatology using educational mass communication messages.
 Communication Research, 36(5), 677-697.

-Park, S.* & Kim, Y. (2009).
+*Kim, Y., & Park, S. (2009).
 Reverse acculturation: A new cultural phenomenon examined through an emerging wedding practice of Korean Americans in the United States.
 Family and Consumer Research Journal, 37(3), 359-375. *Park and Kim equal contribution.

 Yun, G., Park, S., & Ha, L. (2008).
 Influence of cultural dimensions on online interactive review feature implementations: A comparison of Korean and U.S. retail Web sites.
 Journal of Interactive Marketing, 22(3), 40-50.

 Park, S., Yun, G., McSweeney, J., & Gunther, A. (2007).
 Do third-person perceptions of media influence contribute to pluralistic ignorance on the norm of ideal female thinness?
 Sex Roles, 57(7/8), 569-578.